rik-degraaff/Subluminal/docs/project_diary.md

 **LUC** = Luc Kury
 **RIK** = Rik de Graaff

+### Monday-Sunday, April 30th-May 6th, 2018
+We generated a property file, for the following reasons:
+- Global adjustable settings prevent "magic numbers" in our source code.
+- We wanted to be able to change the game settings in one place.
+- Global settings in one file enable fast and easy balancing, because no build task is required to run the new settings.
+In addition, now when someone starts a server or a client, our game name _SUBLUMINAL_ appears in the command line in ASCII art.
+We also created a name generator for the stars in our procedurely generated maps.
+At the moment there are three text files from which the name generator randomly (but with weights) pulls names to assign to stars when a map is generated.
+The themes of these three files are:
+- stars from _Star Wars_
+- real star names from a list in wikipedia
+- a collection of a few star names that we wanted to include because they have a special meaning/history to us.
+We are planning on making the list of files containing the star names changeable/extendable to enable modding support.

+### Monday-Sunday, April 23rd-29th, 2018
+Up to now, we had the problem that our artifacts archive was too big for our pipeline.
+Fixes for that were:
+- We excluded the media files from the CI build.
+- We shortened the expiry periods of the artifacts archive from 30 days to 2 hours so they would not grow so large.
+Furthermore, Silvan provided us a new CI runner for docker in docker capability, to enable auto-deployment.

+### Monday-Sunday, April 16th-22nd, 2018

 ### Friday-Sunday, April 13th-15th, 2018
 - Implementation of lobby-functionality in GUI was done.
 - Embedding of pathfinding algorithm in GUI was done.